qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

     # To enable memmap storage, lower the threshold
     # Note: 1Kb = 1 vector of size 256
     # To explicitly disable mmap optimization, set to `0`.
     # If not set, will be disabled by default.
-Previously this was calles memmap_threshold_kb.
+Previously this was called memmap_threshold_kb.
     memmap_threshold: null

     # Maximum size (in KiloBytes) of vectors allowed for plain index.